Nursing 406 - Adult Health Care » Spring 2020 » Chapter 55 Quiz

 The nurse is assisting in the transport of a client with an indwelling catheter to the diagnostic studies unit.
 Which action made by the nursing assistant would require instruction?

-B. The nursing assistant holds the drainage bag while the client moves to the wheelchair
+The nursing assistant places the drainage bag on the lower area of the wheelchair for transport.

 Question #40